Our videos on YouTube

 Paraguay is home to the Itaipu Dam on the Paraná river.
 It is the largest hydroelectric plant in the world.
 Paraguay's economy has continually struggled and one of the largest controversies is over land inequality.
 It is estimated that 1% of the population holds roughly 70% of the arable land.
 The country has been very stable, although perhaps this has not been to its benefit, as one president was in power for 32 years and the country only had one political party.
 There was and is a large amount of corruption within the government and a few elite.

-Adventure seekers will not find a lot to do in Paraguay, but there is some beautiful scenery.
+Adventure seekers may not find a lot to do in Paraguay, but there is some beautiful scenery.